 - Disabling order.
-This is an order which requires an internet intermediary to disable access by users to content that allegedly.
+This is an order which requires an internet intermediary to disable access by users to content that allegedly spread falsehoods.
 Where the court finds the need to expedite the making of such an order, an interim disabling order (serving the same purpose) may be made while the disabling order is still being applied for.

 For claims of damages up to $20,000 and applications for POs for example, instead of having to file an Originating Summons, victims will be able to submit a more straightforward claim form online.

-The PHC will aim to hear applications for POs and EPOs within 4 weeks and 48-72 hours respectively, and within 24 hours for more urgent cases involving an element of violence.
+The Protection from Harassment Courts aims to hear applications for POs and EPOs within 4 weeks and 48-72 hours respectively, and within 24 hours for more urgent cases involving an element of violence.

 All in all, it is hopeful that POHA places victims of harassment and falsehoods in a better position to obtain the appropriate remedies.
-If you are a victim of harassment, it is understandable that you may be facing immense pressure or even fear.
-Do consider engaging a protection from harassment lawyer who will be able to assist you in seeking appropriate redress to alleviate your distress.
+If you are a victim of harassment in Singapore, it is understandable that you may be facing immense pressure or even fear.
+Do consider consulting a protection from harassment lawyer who will be able to assist you in seeking appropriate redress to alleviate your distress.